akamai/cl-http2-protocol/README.md

 The code offers a pure Common Lisp transport agnostic implementation of the HTTP 2.0 protocol at draft-06.
-An example client and server are included for a "Hello, World" style test, which employ TLS using CL+SSL and OpenSSL.
-On SBCL, an option is available for unencrypted (a.k.a. "plain" or "direct") communication using SB-BSD-SOCKETS, but this is offered as a convenience only, as HTTP/2.0 will enforce TLS.
+An example client and server are included for a "Hello, World" style test, which employ TLS using `CL+SSL` and OpenSSL.
+For unencrypted communication (a.k.a. plain or direct), code using `USOCKET` is included (on SBCL, another option is available using `SB-BSD-SOCKETS`), but this is offered as a convenience only, as HTTP/2.0 will enforce TLS.

 Support for: